opencobra/COBRA.jl/README.md

 ![Code Layout](https://raw.githubusercontent.com/opencobra/COBRA.jl/master/docs/src/assets/codeLayout.jpg)

-Complete Beginner's Guide
+Beginner's Guide
 --------------------------

-Should you not have any prior experience with Julia and/or Linux, please **read carefully** the [Complete Beginner's Guide](http://opencobra.github.io/COBRA.jl/stable/cbg.html).
-If you however feel that you are set to proceed with this tutorial, please consider the Complete Beginner's Guide as a go-to reference in case you are running into any issues.
+Should you not have any prior experience with Julia and/or Linux, please **read carefully** the [Beginner's Guide](http://opencobra.github.io/COBRA.jl/stable/cbg.html).
+If you however feel that you are set to proceed with this tutorial, please consider the [Beginner's Guide](http://opencobra.github.io/COBRA.jl/stable/cbg.html) as a go-to reference in case you are running into any issues.

 Requirements and compatibility
 ------------------------------

 >
-If you are new to Julia, you may find the [Complete Beginner's Guide](http://opencobra.github.io/COBRA.jl/stable/cbg.html) interesting.
+If you are new to Julia, you may find the [Beginner's Guide](http://opencobra.github.io/COBRA.jl/stable/cbg.html) interesting.
 In this manual, a working installation of Julia is assumed.
 >

 `COBRA.jl` has been tested on *Ubuntu Linux 14.04+*, *MacOS 10.7+*, and *Windows 7 (64-bit)*.
 Currently, all solvers that are [supported](https://github.com/JuliaOpt/MathProgBase.jl/blob/master/src/defaultsolvers.jl) by `MathProgBase.jl` are supported by `COBRA.jl`, but must be installed **separately**.
 The `COBRA.jl` package has been tested with `Julia v0.5+`, and requires a working installation of the latest [`MathProgBase.jl`](https://github.com/JuliaOpt/MathProgBase.jl).
 In order to load the COBRA model from a `.mat` file, the module [`MAT.jl`](https://github.com/simonster/MAT.jl) is required.